As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 I've been getting lots of requests for dairy free options for my recipes so I hope you will enjoy this blackberry tart!
 You can make it dairy free by subbing the butter and enjoy the recipe!

 Now that you know how to make lemon curd, you can have fun with it and experiment making different desserts with them!
 Dip pieces of fruit, spread it on toast, pour some over ice cream or even just eat it with a spoon!
+For more lemon recipes, you'll love my sugar free frozen lemonade and my sugar free lemonade recipes.

 Low Carb Lemon Curd Tart with Blackberries